JakariaMasud/Blog-Application/README.md

 ## Blog Application

-A Android Application which gets the data from api and save it into Local Database and show it in a RecyclerView .
+An Android Application which gets the data from api and save it into Local Database and show it in a RecyclerView .
 It also allows the user to add or update blog.

 #### Technology Stack